Skip to content

 The FAA wants a new restriction layer around critical sites

 The proposal would create Standard and Special Unmanned Aircraft Flight Restrictions.
-Comments are open now, and the deadline moved to August 5, 2026.
+The comment period closed August 5, 2026, but the FAA has not issued a final rule.

 All drone laws

-Status as of July 5, 2026: proposed rule, comments open
+Status as of August 19, 2026: proposed rule, comment period closed

-The FAA extended the comment deadline from July 6 to August 5, 2026.
-This is not final law.
-The FAA still has to review comments and decide whether to issue a final rule, revise it, or take another path.
+The extended comment period ended August 5, 2026.
+This is still not final law.
+The FAA must review the record and may issue a final rule, revise the proposal, or take another path.

 Plain English